Kidney Image

 What is Kidney Transplant?

 Kidney disease is a serious health issue affecting millions worldwide.
-For these patients two treatment modalities exist : dialysis and kidney transplantation.
+For these patients two treatment modalities exist: dialysis and kidney transplantation.
 While dialysis helps manage symptoms of kidney failure, kidney transplant offers a more permanent solution.
-Kidney transplant is a major medical procedure that involves replacing a patient’s deceased kidney with a healthy one from a donor.
+Kidney transplant under the supervision of an experienced nephrologist is a major medical procedure that involves replacing a patient’s diseased kidney with a healthy one from a donor.
 The new kidney takes over the work of filtering waste, excess fluids, and toxins from the blood, which the patient’s kidneys can no longer do.

 This transplant involves the utilization of the kidney of a person who has just passed away and opted to donate organs.
 The individual is typically brain dead but has healthy organs.
 It's the most prevalent form and enables individuals with kidney failure to have a better life.